pcfens/twilio-nest/README.md

 to let someone else without a smart phone control the thermostat in my house.

-Even though the twilio portion isn't full featured, the PHP library allows you to look at everything using the `status` member variable.
+Even though the nest portion isn't full featured, the PHP library allows you to look at everything using the `status` member variable.
 To update it, call the `fetchStatus()` method.